 718.104.22.168 Bridge End Drainage

 Modifying existing bridges is quite different from laying out new bridges.
-Bridge overlays, rehabs, redecks and only widenings when the substructure is not being widened require the preparation and approval of a Bridge Memo as the only official written document requiring signatory approval (see EPG 722.214.171.124 Bridge Memorandums) as a matter of procedure.
+Bridge wearing surfaces (overlays), rehabs, redecks and only widenings when the substructure is not being widened require the preparation and approval of a Bridge Memo as the only official written document requiring signatory approval (see EPG 722.214.171.124 Bridge Memorandums) as a matter of procedure.
 A Design Layout is not required in these instances.
 However, bridge widenings when substructure and foundation work are required will require procedurally both a Bridge Memo and a Design Layout for signatory approval since soundings for exploring subsurface conditions will be required for the foundations.